sass/sass/proposal/package-importer.d.ts.md

 resolve the dependency URL using the standard resolution for that environment.
 Once resolved, this URL will be loaded in the same way as any other `file:` URL.

+This proposal also defines a built-in Node.js importer.

 For example, `@use "pkg:bootstrap";` would resolve to the path of a library-defined export within the `bootstrap` dependency.
 In Node, that would be resolved within `node_modules`, using the [Node resolution algorithm].
 In Dart,